ucsd-cse-pace/handbook/index.md

   - [Career Passport](https://ucsd.joinhandshake.com/stu/articles/28554)

     - A fun way to explore different career options, orgs, and events on campus!!!

     - Don’t have to do it all \~ _apply your “Why?”
 Filter_

-  - Career Readiness Assessment      Ask specific questions on Discord or Reddit* ACM: acmurl.com/discord
+  - Career Readiness Assessment      Ask specific questions on Discord or Reddit\* ACM: acmurl.com/discord

-* Check the Reddit Sidebar for specific year Discord servers (<https://www.reddit.com/r/UCSD/wiki/index/>)
+- Check the Reddit Sidebar for specific year Discord servers (<https://www.reddit.com/r/UCSD/wiki/index/>)

--
+*